aci1337/aether/README.md

-# Aether Anti-Cheat
+# Aether Scanner

-This is the initial public source code release for Aether Anti-Cheat.
+This is the initial public source code release for Aether Scanner.
 The code is fully functional, with a paid version planned soon.
 Below are the primary features included in this version.

 ---